-Disclaimer: These are rule of thumb numbers, figures and measures.
+Disclaimer: These are estimated figures and measures, rules of thumb and general dynamical properties of COVID-19.
 No guarantee, no liability from my side.

 2020//04/28 We developed a strategy to overcome the corona crisis: